Fate/stay night: Release history

 After translating the text into code, editing background images and sprites, and debugging audio-visual effects, on October 21, 2003, the game's demo version was released on a CD with the magazine Tech Gian from Enterbrain, and on November 1 was posted on Type-Moon's site.
 Fate/stay night was released in Japan on January 30, 2004, for Windows PCs.
+The opening animations were produced by Tatsunoko Productions.

 A CERO C-rated version of Fate/stay night, titled Fate/stay night Réalta Nua, for the PlayStation 2 was scheduled to be released in late 2006.
 However, it was postponed until April 19, 2007.
+This version replaced the sexual content with alternate scenes, added an extended ending scene to the Fate storyline, and featured voice actors from the 2006 anime series.
+In the Fate route, the 2004 release's adult content was replaced with a much more anticipated scene from the writers, of which was eventually expanded with a subsequent prequel novel.
+This "Magical Circuit Grafting" scene was highly abstract and symbolic, revealing the Dragon's Core aspect of Saber's character that would subsequently remain as a key part of her characterization through the franchise into her appearance in Fate/Grand Order.

-This version provided voice acting but the sex scenes were removed due to censorship and the target audience.
-The updated re-release also provided the true ending to the Fate route.
+The updated re-release also provided not only this key part of the Fate route's 'Day 10 & 11', but also the true ending to the Fate route.
+Tatsunoko Productions produced three opening animations, based on the three branching storylines in the game.
 Fate, Unlimited Blade Works, and Heaven's Feel are the three branching storylines found within the game.
 They were released separately through digital download on Windows (but as the Réalta Nua version) in the beginning of 2012.
 A PlayStation Vita port of Réalta Nua was released in Japan on November 29, 2012, with three new opening animations by anime studio Ufotable and the option to change the aspect ratio to 4:3, 16:9 or in-between.